Trouble in Waterlily

 - Rats!
 Shifting the unopened coffins will cause two rats to scurry out from behind the coffins attacking the character who disturbed them

 - Be quiet!
-Loud fighting or other noises in the Family Crypt will draw the
+Loud fighting or other noises in the Family Crypt (Room 6)

 - Players can roll a DC 12 Stealth (WIS) check to avoid being heard by Aramil